rescriptbr/reform/website/docs/getting-started/getting-started.md

 <CodeBlock  title="SignUpForm.res" className="language-reason"> {FormHookSource}</CodeBlock>

-We can split this snippet in four parts:
+We can split this snippet into four parts:
 - 1. The `Form.use` hook calling: This is the hook provided by reform.
 It returns a `form` object that is typed as `Form.api` and you can read more about its api _here_.
 - 2. The `onSubmit` parameter: Just a function that will be called when you trigger the `form.submit` function.
 - 3. The `validationStrategy`: We're telling to reform which strategy of validation we want to use, in this case, we're using `OnDemand` which means that we'll trigger the validation **manually** using the `form` object.
 - 4. The `schema` parameter: It's a schema created using [ReSchema](https://github.com/rescriptbr/reschema).
 You can read more about the usage of _reschema with reform_ and in its _official documentation_.

 ### Creating our form component
-We need a form to make everything works, so we're going to use a combination of inputs and button to create a simple sign up form:
+We need a form to make everything work, so we're going to use a combination of inputs and buttons to create a simple sign up form:
 :::important
-For this tutorial, we created some local components (like `Input`, `Button`, `Input.Error`) just to make the markup more readable, but with the same API of native (`onChange`, `value`, `onClick`, etc).
-Another components like `Box` or `Typography` are from [Ancestor](https://github.com/rescriptbr/reform) which is an UI library and is totally optional for this tutorial.
-Feel free to use pure html with or without css to create your own form.
+For this tutorial, we created some local components (like `Input`, `Button`, `Input.Error`) just to make the markup more readable, but with the same API (`onChange`, `value`, `onClick`, etc).
+Another components like `Box` or `Typography` are from [Ancestor](https://github.com/rescriptbr/reform) which is an ui library and is totally optional for this tutorial.
+Feel free to use pure html with or without css to create your form.
 :::
 <CodeBlock metastring="{33-43}" title="SignUpForm.res" className="language-reason"> {MarkupSource}</CodeBlock>